CEPOI/ViSiElse/README.md

 devtools::install_github("CEPOI/ViSiElse")
 ```

 ## Example

-Find an example of ViSiElse graph in the Example folder.
+Find examples (and R code) of ViSiElse graph in the Example folder.

+## Feedback and bugs report

+Don't hesitate to give us feedback about the package or the features you would like to be added or developed.
+You can reach us by e-mail : e.garnier30@gmail.com.

+To report bugs, see : https://github.com/CEPOI/ViSiElse/issues